EyeBook888/Themis/README.md

 # Themis

 Themis is a turn-based strategy 2D space-war-game.
 It take place in interstellar space.
+Move spaceships and conquer planets.
 It's a multi-player only game.

-##How to run the game?
+## How to run the game?

 Download NW.js v0.24.3 (maybe also run with other Versions) from [http://nwjs.io](http://nwjs.io).
 Then download this source files.
 Unzip them and move them in the same folder as nwjs.exe (or nwjs.app on mac).